-Gmail processes filters in the order listed on the filter settings page, so the BatchedInbox filter needs to be the last one defined, otherwise following filters can put emails back in your Inbox.
-Head to your filters page, edit the BatchedInbox filter, and re-save it without making any changes.
+Gmail processes filters in the order listed on the filter settings page, so the BatchedInbox filter needs to be the last one defined, otherwise other filters can put emails back in your Inbox.
+If you are experiencing this, head to your filters page and delete the BatchedInbox filter if it isn't the last one.
+Next, have BatchedInbox automatically re-create the filter.
 This will move it to the bottom again where it will run last.
-Because Gmail doesn't provide a way to re-order or specify filter priority, you'll have to do this whenever updating other filters.
+Unfortunately, because Gmail doesn't provide a way to re-order or specify filter priority, you'll have to do this whenever updating other filters.

 How do I disable BatchedInbox?